It’s Cold and My Car is Buried in Snow. Is Global Warming Really Happening?

 While climate change won’t have any impact on Earth’s tilt, it is significantly shifting temperatures and causing spring weather to arrive earlier than it used to.
 Overall, spring weather arrives 10 days earlier than it used to, on average.
 “Spring creep" is something scientists projected would happen as the globe continues to warm.

-The Arctic connection: A look at recent North American winters
+The Arctic connection and the polar vortex: A look at recent North American winters

 Winters have generally been warming faster than other seasons in the United States and recent research indicates that climate change is disrupting the Arctic and ice around the North Pole.